-WARNING: Never try to remove an object from the barrel by loading another cartridge and firing.
+WARNING: NEVER try to remove an object from the barrel by loading another shell and firing.
 This may cause the barrel to burst or a cartridge case to rupture and cause serious personal injury.

-- 1. Use the correct size cleaning rod. - 2.
-Insert the cleaning rod into the muzzle and lightly tap rod to free object. - 3.
-Push the cleaning rod all the way through the barrel, until the rod can be seen in the ejection port. - 4.
-If an object cannot be easily pushed out of the barrel with a cleaning rod, return the firearm to the factory or a REMINGTON AUTHORIZED SERVICE CENTER.
+- 1. Remove the barrel following instructions shown on pages 14 and 15. - 2.
+Use the correct cleaning rod. - 3.
+Insert cleaning rod into the muzzle and lightly tap rod to free object(s). - 4.
+If an object cannot be easily pushed out of the barrel with a cleaning rod, return the firearm to the factory or a REMINGTON AUTHORÍZED SERVICE CENTER.

 III.
-TO CLEAN THE BARREL FOLLOW THE INSTRUCTIONS SHOWN ON PAGE 11.
+TO CLEAN THE BARREL AND CHOKE TUBE FOLLOW THE INSTRUCTIONS SHOWN ON PAGE 16.